nowsprinting/test-helper/README.md

 #### ScreenshotHelper

-`ScreenshotHelper` is a utility class to take a screenshot.
+`ScreenshotHelper` is a utility class to take a screenshot and save it to a file.

+Default save path is "`Application.persistentDataPath`/TestHelper/Screenshots/`CurrentTest.Name`.png".
+You can specify the save directory and/or filename by arguments.

 Usage: